-Virginia Yu's Voice Design Project
+Virginia Yu's Portfolio Project

 Fresh out of university following a degree in graphic design and industrial design, Virginia was as optimistic as they come when she launched her career in branding.
 However, after a few years of designing advertising and marketing materials for a myriad of creative agencies, Virginia grew disenchanted with her field.

 So, what inspired her switch into UX design?
 In her own words:

 “I chose to pursue UX design because I wanted to do more critical thinking in my day today, and I wanted to create more impact in my work.
 I didn’t feel like I was getting that in visual design.
 I chose voice design because of my interest in AI and chatbots.
 I believe voice assistants will be the way of the future, and I want to create better service design through voice interfaces.”